 Introduction – About Pedal Drives for Kayak Propulsion

 Pedal propulsion for small watercraft has been in use since the 19th century, and it’s still commonly found in small recreational boats, often in a combination of rotating pedals with paddle wheel type propellers.
 Other types of pedal driven propulsion systems for small craft include rotating propellers, hydraulic pumps, sideways moving flaps, add-on systems, and more.
 Interestingly, the world speed record for a human powered watercraft is held by a catamaran equipped with a rotational air propeller activated by the user’s legs.

-Currently, there are three kayak manufacturers offering pedal driven kayaks.
-Four of them, including two that joined the pedal driven kayak market recently (in the U.S. and Australia), offer pedal drives featuring a combination of rotational pedals with a rotational propeller, and one manufacturer offers a drive featuring push pedals combined with flaps moving from side to side, in a back and forth motion.
-The latter will be simply called ‘flaps’ in this article.
+Currently, there are five kayak manufacturers offering pedal driven kayaks.
+Four of them, including two that joined the pedal driven kayak market recently (in the U.S. and Australia), offer pedal drives featuring a combination of rotational pedals with a rotational propeller.
+One manufacturer offers a drive featuring push pedals combined with flaps moving from side to side, in a back and forth motion.
+This article refers to the latter simply as ‘flaps’.

-All three kayak pedal drives are fixed, which means they provide propulsion without steering, and therefore, the kayak operator is required to track and turn using a hand activated rudder.
+All five kayak pedal drives are fixed, which means they provide propulsion without steering, and therefore, the kayak operator is required to track and turn using a hand activated rudder.

-All three pedal drive systems feature pedals located in proximity to each other, along the kayak’s center line, and at a higher point than the kayak seat.
-In order to activate the pedals in all three, kayakers have to relocate their feet away from the low footrests situated on both sides of the hull.
+All five pedal drive systems feature pedals located in proximity to each other, along the kayak’s center line, and at a higher point than the kayak seat.
+In order to activate the pedals in all five, kayakers have to relocate their feet away from the low footrests situated on both sides of the hull.